COVID-19 Level 4

 Congregational Life – Worship and Program

-Sunday services are prepared and disseminated on-line, from home(s).
+Sunday services are prepared and disseminated on-line, from home(s), or with one person in the sanctuary.

 All staff work remotely, except for essential business that must be conducted in the building.
 All meetings are held virtually.

-- Ensure a physical distance from each other of at least eight or nine feet.
+- Ensure a physical distance from each other of at least six feet.

 - Arrive at all outdoor gatherings wearing a mask.
 Masks may be removed if all participants explicitly express comfort in doing so.